OwaisPaul/part0b/Exercises0.1-0.6/part0b 0.6.md

     server-->>browser: JSON{"message":"note created"}

     Note left of server: The server responds to the request with a status code of 201 created .
-    Note left of server: This time, the server does not request a redirect like in our previous version.
+    Note left of server: This time, the server does not request a redirect like in our previous exercise.
     Note left of server: The browser remains on the same page, and no further HTTP requests are made
    ```